mdriscollic/docs/content/en/docs/Acquisitions/Finance/_index.md

 #### Unreleasing encumbrances manually

 There are situations where encumbrances may erroneously end up with a status of released.
 In these circumstances users should be able to unrelease encumbrances manually.
-To unrelease an encumbrance, the user must have the **Finance: Unrelease encumbrance** [permission](#permissions) assigned.
+To unrelease an encumbrance, the user must have the corresponding capability assigned.

 To unrelease an encumbrance, follow these steps: